Back to blog

 From 2016 to 2021, I ran both.
 A demanding program management role at one of the most important technology companies in the world, and a CX platform being built from scratch in Cairo.
 I did not leave ARM until October 2021, five years into Tactful's life.

-Patience is not a value I chose.
-It is what the work required.
-Semiconductor culture teaches you that.
+Semiconductor culture teaches you this kind of patience.
 You do not ship a chip in a sprint.
 You do not abandon a proven architecture because something new is exciting.
 You build until the foundation is solid, and then you build on top of it.
+Five years of parallel effort before going full-time, five million dollars in R&D before the market caught up.
+That willingness came directly from hardware culture.

 How chips are designed